cristina-capata/cristina-capata/README.md

 <li>Python </li>
 <li>Django </li>
 <li>MongoDB </li></ul>
 and hopefully I will get the hang of it pretty soon.
-Soo if you stumble across my projects, I will appreciate your feedback! </p>
+So if you stumble across my projects, I will appreciate your feedback! </p>
 📫 Reach me at cristina.capata9@gmail.com ✨

 <!---